cppalliance/socks/README.md

-# Boost.Socks.Proto
+# Boost.Socks

 > SOCKS parsing and serialization algorithms using C++11

-Boost.Socks.Proto is a portable, low-level C++ library which provides containers and algorithms for implementing the SOCKS protocol described in the document
+Boost.Socks is a portable, low-level C++ library which provides containers and algorithms for implementing the SOCKS protocol described in the document
 [RFC1928: SOCKS Protocol Version 5](https://datatracker.ietf.org/doc/html/rfc1928), and extensions described in [RFC1929](https://datatracker.ietf.org/doc/html/rfc1929),